decentraland/architecture/README.md

 ### Nginx

-Reverse proxy to route traffic to the Catalysts Services.
+[Nginx](https://nginx.org/en/docs/) is the reverse proxy used to route traffic to the Catalysts Services.

 ## CLI